Claims-Made vs. Occurrence: Which Medical Malpractice Insurance is Right for You?

 Dentist

 Both claims-made and occurrence coverage have their pros and cons.
-While some people may swear by one over the other, they’re relatively equal.
+While some may swear by one over the other, they’re relatively equal.
 Depending on your role and future plans, one form may be more beneficial to you than the other.
 A practice owner has different insurance needs than an independent contractor working at multiple locations.

 The key to wading through the varying opinions on claims-made versus occurrence is understanding how each form works.
 Consider factors such as your practice type, career stage, and risk tolerance.
 Choose the one that best aligns with your specific needs so you can stay protected from malpractice claims.